Big Event Coming Up?

 How StoryPower® can de-risk your big event:

-2. Stories Demonstrate Future Value: Stories allow you to illustrate how your product or service can solve their problem or meet their need and make their lives better.
+- Stories Demonstrate Future Value and give hope for a better tomorrow with your business (for the engagement and retention of your team) and its products and services (converting and retaining clients or customers).
+Stories allow you to illustrate how your product or service can solve their problem or meet their need and make their lives better.

-3. Stories Make Information Digestible: Stories simplify complex information, making it easier for your audience to understand and remember.
+- Stories Make Complex Information Digestible: Stories simplify complex information, making it easier for your audience to understand and remember – and retell!

-4. Stories Create a Human Connection: Stories humanize your pitch and help build a personal connection with your audience.
-People are more likely to buy from people they have a connection with.
+- Stories Create and Build a Human Connection: Stories humanize you and help build a personal connection with your audience.
+People are more likely to buy from people they feel they can relate to.

-5. Stories Set You Apart: Amongst all the noise, a good story is retellable and can make you stand out from your competitors.
+- Stories Set You Apart: There is a lot of noise out there at the moment.
+Amongst that noise, a good story is retellable and helps you stand out.

-6. Storytelling makes your sales pitch more compelling, memorable, and persuasive.
+- Storytelling makes you more compelling, memorable, and persuasive.

-The best salespeople are great storytellers.
-Storytelling is the premise of every sale.
-No sales equals no company.
-Why not help turn every employee into a salesperson and grow your pipeline?
+The best salespeople and leaders are great storytellers.
+Storytelling is the premise of every sale: sales = no company.
+You have to help every employee and leader become a salesperson and storyteller.

 – William B – Accenture

-Your BD team should be efficient, productive and efficient.
-They should always be hungry for more and should be killing it every month.
-Consistency counts.
+Your sales team should be efficient, productive and efficient; always hungry for more and killing it every month.
 But everyone on the payroll depends on the success of the company.
 Everyone on the payroll has interactions with people, both at work and at home.
-These interactions and the stories that are told or implied create a noise around the company.
-Wouldn't it be good if that noise attracted people to buy or recommend your products or services?
+Those stories told or implied create a noise around the company.
+Good stories make that a good noise.